Stillpoint-Software/hyperbee.expressions/docs/state-machine/state-machine-builder.md

 ### Discussion
 The `StateMachineBuilder` uses the `AsyncTaskMethodBuilder` to manage task execution within the state machine.
 This builder starts the state machine, manages its state, and ensures that the result is returned once the machine finishes executing.
+This builder is the same builder used by standard async methods in C#, allowing for consistent task management, and correct handling of asynchronous operations and capturing of the execution context.

 ### Solution
 By using the `AsyncTaskMethodBuilder`, the `StateMachineBuilder` manages task execution across states.
 This ensures that asynchronous